teao11/PyBer_Analysis/README.md

 Although the average fare per ride / driver is smaller for urban / suburban, the volume of rides occuring in these areas is far greater than rural.
 So, even though the rural rides seem the most profitable on a per ride basis, there currently isn't the volume to make it a sensible market of focus.

+It is interesting to note that there are more drivers than rides in the Urban areas, and this could be a factor affecting the profitability metrics mentioned above.

 ## Time Series of Fares Early 2019

 We also created a time series for the total fare amount for each city type from January 1, 2019 to April 29, 2019.
 This can be found below: